-We are subject to foreign currency risks as we purchase goods and services which are denominated in Canadian dollars.
-To date, we have not employed the use of derivative instruments; however, we do hold Canadian dollars which we use to pay vendors in Canada and other corporate obligations.
-At December 31, 2022, we held approximately CAD\$0.05.
+We are subject to foreign currency risks as we purchase goods and services which are denominated in Canadian dollars and Euros.
+To date, we have not employed the use of derivative instruments; however, we do hold Canadian dollars and Euros which we use to pay vendors in Canada and the EU in addition to other corporate obligations.
+At December 31, 2023, we held approximately CAD and 0.1.